 The Secretary then sets down the hearing date and time and notifies the parties.
-Note that all written documentation in the matter must be submitted to the Secretary at least one week in advance of the hearing.

 The names of the members of the Special Appeals Committee are listed on this web site and should be reviewed.
 If a student knows one of the committee members and thinks they may have a bias or conflict of interest the Secretary should be notified as soon as possible.
 The student is additionally given the opportunity at the hearing to state whether they have an objection to the composition of the panel hearing the case.
 Reasons for an objection must be provided.

 The student who appeals has the option of selecting whether they want a hearing in person.
 If the student does not select a hearing, a panel meets to decide the case based on the paperwork alone.
 A hearing allows the student to make their case in person to the panel.